 I woke thinking of Donald Hall, who died last June at the age of 89 after living a very fine life as a poet and a New Englander.
-There are details of his biography that make me wince–especially the string of young girls, including the poet Jane Kenyon, his second wife who was decades his junior and whom he met when she was still his student.
+There are details of his biography that make me wince–especially his string of very young girls, including the poet Jane Kenyon, his second wife who was decades his junior and whom he met while she was still his student.

 But I also know that God is not always concerned with such details, and that their love helped them develop as humans and writers.
 That he was unseasonably proud of his wife’s artistic development.
 That she professionally outstripped him before succumbing to a voracious cancer a few weeks shy of her 48th birthday.

 The exact age I am today.

 The two lived in small rural houses–no children came of that marriage–and for a time had so little money they they boiled water over a fire, made do without electricity.
 While they were together, they did not teach nor entertain much.
 There’s was a true artists’ existence.
 They tended to their animals, explored the New Hampshire countryside, read.
 And they wrote.